 - A goalie must wear colors that are distinguishable from all the other players and the game officials.

-- There must be a goalie on the soccer field at all times
+- There must be one goalie on the soccer field at all times

 - A goalie can only use their hands within the penalty area